turbot/steampipe-plugin-aws/docs/tables/aws_guardduty_publishing_destination.md

   status = 'PENDING_VERIFICATION';
 ```

-###  List publishing destination which are not encrypted
+### List publishing destinations which are not encrypted

 ```sql
 select